Pie1722/Arduino-Transmitter-Receiver/README.md

 # Arduino-Transmitter-Receiver

 This project is to make a transmitter and receiver just like commercial transmitter and receiver.
+Use transmitter_with_trim as it has more functions.
+I'm using Arduino Pro Mini therefore there is a limitation in pins so to use SDA communications , comment A4 % A5 to use SDA communication and vice versa to use Analog pins.

 # Receiver 3D IMAGE